 Check registers can easily prove a check was issued and a business expense incurred.

-Destroy these records only if you decide to close the business, but keep them available until the business is no longer at risk of an IRS audit.
+However, only destroy these records if you decide to close the business.
+Keep them available until the business is no longer at risk of an IRS audit.

-Get Free Quotes on Records Storage & Retrieval Services
+Get Free Quotes on Storage & Retrieval Services

 To get free, no obligation quotes from a records management company in your area, fill out the form on the top right of this page, or give us a call at (866) 385-3706.